hapax/hapax.github.io/assets/bhqc.md

 so for the same reason: it has a temperature!
 The relationship between the enery of the photon -->

+Note that black holes heat up as they get small!
 Once again, we can check what would happen if the sun were a black hole.
 Using our previous result for the Schwarzschild radius, the Hawking